Towards Aligned Data Removal via Twin Machine Unlearning: Problem of Data Forgetting

-The model alignment in terms of KL divergence indicates that the unlearned model has the same behaviors as the gold model.
-In practice, the KL divergence is often replaced by some metrics (called \emph{readout functions} \cite{golatkar2021mixed}), such as: (i) accuracy on the test set $D_{test}$, \emph{i.e.,} $ACC_{D_{test}}$; (ii) accuracy on the forgetting data $D_f$, \emph{i.e.,} $ACC_{D_f}$; (iii) accuracy on the remaining data $D_r$, \emph{i.e.,} $ACC_{D_r}$.
+The model alignment is often measured by some metrics (called \emph{readout functions} \cite{golatkar2021mixed}), such as: (i) accuracy on the test set $D_{test}$, \emph{i.e.,} $ACC_{D_{test}}$; (ii) accuracy on the forgetting data $D_f$, \emph{i.e.,} $ACC_{D_f}$; (iii) accuracy on the remaining data $D_r$, \emph{i.e.,} $ACC_{D_r}$.
 Achieving alignment on $ACC_{D_{test}}$ and $ACC_{D_r}$ is straightforward, as the target is to increase them as much as possible.
-In contrast, the challenge lies in aligning the $ACC_{D_f}$, \emph{i.e.,} the unlearned model is desired to have the same classification accuracy $ACC_{D_f}$ as the gold model.
-Since the gold model is unknown, obtaining its $ACC^g_{D_f}$ is impossible, let alone achieving accuracy alignment.
+In contrast, the challenge lies in aligning the $ACC_{D_f}$, \emph{i.e.,} the unlearned model is desired to have the same classification accuracy as the gold model $ACC^{unlearn}_{D_f}=ACC^{gold}_{D_f}$.
+Since the gold model is unknown, obtaining its $ACC^{gold}_{D_f}$ is impossible, let alone achieving accuracy alignment.

-As a result, previous unlearning methods tend to replace this objective with a surrogate objective, \emph{i.e.,} decreasing the accuracy $ACC_{D_f}$.
-For the case of forgetting an entire class, this approximating implementation is acceptable since, after removing an entire forgetting class, the gold model tends to have $ACC^g_{D_f}=0$, aligning with the surrogate optimization objective.
-However, in the case of forgetting a subset of the forgetting class, the remaining data will still contain samples of the forgetting class.
-Due to the generalization ability of ML models, the gold model may correctly classify some samples in $D_f$, \emph{i.e.,} $ACC^g_{D_f} \neq 0$.
+As a result, prior unlearning methods tend to replace this objective with a surrogate objective, \emph{i.e.,} decreasing the accuracy $ACC_{D_f}$ as much as possible.
+For the case of forgetting an entire class, this implementation is acceptable since, after removing an entire class, the gold model tends to have $ACC^{gold}_{D_f}=0$, aligning with the surrogate objective.
+However, in the case of forgetting a subset of class, the remaining data will still contain samples of the forgetting class.
+Due to the generalization ability of gold model, the gold model may correctly classify some samples in $D_f$, \emph{i.e.,} $ACC^{gold}_{D_f} \neq 0$.
 Thus, we have to carefully consider the alignment challenges.

-Furthermore, as highlighted by \cite{golatkar2020eternal}, approximating data removal by merely decreasing $ACC_{D_f}$ may give rise to other issues such as information exposure.
+Furthermore, as highlighted by \cite{golatkar2020eternal}, implementing data forgetting by merely decreasing $ACC_{D_f}$ may give rise to other issues such as information exposure.
 For instance, it could lead to the \emph{Streisand effect}.
 This effect describes unexpected model behavior on forget samples, potentially leaking information about that data.
 If the samples in $D_f$ are consistently misclassified, it might raise suspicious.
-Therefore, it is crucial to emphasize the alignment in data removal.
+Therefore, it is crucial to emphasize the alignment in data forgetting.